arirusso/viddl/README.md

 #### Combine

-All of these options can be used together:
+Any or all of these options can be used together:

 ```sh
 viddl https://www.youtube.com/watch?v=6g4dkBF5anU -s 15 -e 22 --no-audio -cx 20 -cy 20 -cw 40 -ch 40 -w 640 -h 480